 Coffee and tea vibes have been booming there for years.

 Days later I would be in Danang on the coast where the coffee culture is the same.
 In Vietnam, coffee consumption can bombard you if you let it.
 I did.

 The Habit Intensified

 Cà Phê Đen (black Vietnamese coffee) is an inexpensive staple in Vietnam.
-They typically drink it iced with sugar.
+Along with plenty of ice, they typically add sugar.
 So I always had to remember to say: